 If you're not sure what an LMS is, it's an online software application you can use to assign, deliver, import, create, track, and report on online training, and even types of training that don't occur online such as field-based and instructor-led classroom training.
 To learn more about LMSs in general, check out our What Is an LMS? article.

-Let’s jump into this article now.
-If you want to learn even more after you’ve finished this article, we’ve included a lot of additional links for you at the bottom, and don’t forget to download our free 90-page Online Safety Training Buyer’s Guide Checklist.
+Let's jump into this article now.
+If you want to learn even more after you've finished this article, we've included a lot of additional links for you at the bottom.
+You might also find a LOT of stuff interesting and helpful on your online safety training search in the guide below.

 A lot of the features you'll want to consider when looking into getting an LMS for online safety training will be the kinds of things you'd consider for any kinds of training.
 And a few will be specific to safety training, since you'll have some specific needs for safety training (not the least being compliance issues).